mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

     Performs wavelength and position calibraiton for D7 instrument banks and individual detectors in banks.

 :ref:`algm-PolDiffILLReduction`
-    Performs data reduction and produces the unnormalised sample cross-sections in one of the available units.
+    Performs data reduction, including all desired corrections, and produces the input for the following cross-section separation and normalisation.

 :ref:`algm-D7AbsoluteCrossSections`
-    Performs cross-section separation into nuclear coherent, spin-incoherent and magnetic components, and does the data normalisation.
+    Performs cross-section separation into nuclear coherent, spin-incoherent and magnetic components, does the data normalisation, and sets desired final units.

 Together with the other algorithms and services provided by the Mantid framework, the reduction algorithms can handle a number of reduction scenarios.
 If this proves insufficient, however, the algorithms can be accessed using Python.
 Before making modifications it is recommended to copy the source files and rename the algorithms as not to break the original behavior.